esa-tu-darmstadt/SCOoOTER/docs/developer_guide/code_overview.md

 - `RVFITracer.bsv` is used to trace instruction execution for `Core-V-Verif`

+- `SCOOOTER_riscv.bsv` is the top-level module for a single processor.
+The module connects the frontend, execution core and backend.

 - `InstructionArbiter.bsv`, `Dave.bsv` and `MemoryArbiter.bsv` implement the arbitration of memory access between multiple cores.
 Dave instantiates the two arbiters.
 The instruction arbiter only supports read requests while the memory arbiter supports reads, writes and atomics.

+- The `Primitives` folder contains generic modules, functions and reimplementations of StdLib components:

+    - `TestFunctions.bsv` contains helper functions used in multiple places.

+    - `BuildList.bsv` implements similar functionality for lists as BuildVector does for vectors.

+    - `GetPutCustom.bsv` defines custom GetPut interfaces.

+    - `CWire.bsv` contains a CReg implementation, that does not preserve data between clock cycles.

+    - `ShiftBuffer.bsv` contains modules to delay data for a fixed number of cycles.

+    - `ESAMIMO.bsv` contains a BSV MIMO inplementation more suited towards our use-case.

+    - `Ehr.bsv` contains an alternative CReg implementation.

+    - `ArianeEhr.bsv` contains latch-based EHRs/CRegs based on the regfile of the Ariane processor.

 The memory arbitration logic enables connecting multiple processors to the same